 Use of Toilet at the train station: €2.09

 I went to McDonald’s for a coffee and breakfast sandwich because sometimes you just need to eat something and McDonald’s will do.
 My feet were killing me from the day before, so I bought a 24-hour transit pass.
-I took the streetcar to the harbour and got on the ferry to Hovedøya and hiked around the island.
+I took the streetcar to the harbour and got on the ferry to the island of Hovedøya and hiked around for a couple of hours.
 There is a cafe on the island, and I got a Popsicle because it was hotter than I expected.
-Took the ferry back to the harbour and got a chicken gyro and pop from a food truck.
+I took the ferry back to the harbour and got a chicken gyro and pop from a food truck.

 After lunch, I took the bus to Frogner Park to see the Vigeland Sculptures.
 I had forgotten my water bottle at the hostel, so I bought a bottle of water at the cafe.
 I also had to use the toilet at the cafe (with a charge though only 15kr or €1.57, so that’s better I guess?).
 I wandered around the city.
 7-11’s in Norway have self-serve frozen yogurt and sorbet so I had to get that.
 I had a burger and pop from a kebab shop for supper.
 Then I took the bus to the harbour and visited the park around the Royal Palace.
 I picked up two chocolate bars from a convenience store.

 24-hour transit pass for the streetcar, buses, and ferry: €11

 McDonald’s Breakfast sandwich and coffee: €5.86

 Use of toilet at the Frogner Park cafe: €1.57